 Many people struggling with meth addiction are motivated to get help but are unsure whether they can afford rehab.
 The cost of meth addiction treatment varies from person to person and depends on various factors.

-Insurance: Most health insurance providers cover meth rehab at least partially.
-Call the National Drug Helpline on (844) 289-0879 to learn more about insurance coverage for meth addiction.
+Insurance: Most health insurance plans cover meth rehab at least partially.
+Call the National Drug Helpline on (844) 289-0879 to learn more about insurance coverage for meth addiction treatment.

 Inpatient vs residential treatment: Residential programs are considerably more expensive than outpatient meth rehab.
-Call our helpline to get help identifying the type of treatment appropriate for you and get an estimate of the cost.
+Call our helpline to identify the type of treatment appropriate for you and get an estimate of the cost.

 Free meth rehab: Government-funded meth rehab programs provide free or low-cost addiction treatment for deserving candidates.